cloudquery/cloudquery/website/tables/aws/aws_ec2_managed_prefix_lists.md

 # Table: aws_ec2_managed_prefix_lists

-This table shows data for AWS EC2 Managed Prefix Lists.
+This table shows data for Amazon Elastic Compute Cloud (EC2) Managed Prefix Lists.

 https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ManagedPrefixList.html.
 The 'request_account_id' and 'request_region' columns are added to show the account_id and region of where the request was made from.